albertoarturovergani/CNT-2021/README.md

 Introduction on Spiking Neural Networks (SNNs) by using PyNN on the SpiNNaker neuromorphic system.

-## Instruction to use the material:
+## Instructions to use the material:

 1. make the EBRAINS credentials to access the SpiNNaker server (https://spinn-20.cs.man.ac.uk/hub/login)
 1. login on the Jupyter Lab interface